 Indoor Air Quality and Managing Mold in a Facility

-Published by SEO on May 4th 2017
+Published by 911 Restoration on May 4th 2017

 If it has been more than 3 years since the last air quality test at your facility, it’s definitely time to take action to ensure employee health and maximum productivity.
 Indoor air quality, mold scares, and employee health fall under the jurisdiction of facility managers and business owners.
 Both roles often spend their days finding solutions for all sorts of facility issues, but one element often overlooked is the air quality in a building.
 This starts with learning about indoor air quality testing and mold in the workplace, which we discuss below: